The Multidisciplinary End-Of-Life StudySep 26, 2022

 The study of death is unavoidably multidisciplinary.
 Accordingly, contributions from medicine, the humanities, and the social sciences are all found here in their relevant contexts.

-This training is an important source of learning and information for those who are dedicated to transforming the environment around care of those with serious illness and those who are dying.
+This training is an important source of learning and information for those who are dedicated to transforming the environment around the care of those with serious illnesses and those who are dying.
 Each module is designed to develop essential clinical competencies, strengthen an individual's capacity for compassionate service, and enhance personal spiritual development.
 We expand upon the conventional medical model's approach to care by offering content not generally addressed in most clinician's training.

-This ELP Training program, is a two-level, six month training intended for front line nurses, social workers, clinicians, clinical leaders, educators, home and family caregivers, death doulas (aspiring), healing arts professionals, hospice and palliative care volunteers, and all who are called to embrace life thru honoring death.
+This ELP Training program is a two-level, six-month training intended for front-line nurses, social workers, clinicians, clinical leaders, educators, home and family caregivers, death doulas (aspiring), healing arts professionals, hospice and palliative care volunteers and all who are called to embrace life thru honoring death.